shikiecon/shikiecon.github.io/src/content/posts/DiD.md

 Callaway B, Sant’Anna P H. Difference-in-Differences with multiple time periods[J].
 Journal of Econometrics, 2021, 225(2): 200-230.

 Goodman-Bacon A. Difference-in-Differences with variation in treatment timing[J].
-Journal of Econo- metrics, 2021, 225(2): 254-277.
+Journal of Econometrics, 2021, 225(2): 254-277.

 Rambachan A, Roth J. A More Credible Approach to Parallel Trends[J].
 Review of Economic Studies, 2023, 90(5): 2555-2591.